Describing Pictures

 There are two main steps you can use when practising describing a picture with your English class.
 The first is optional but can help students a lot – if you have a projector, project an image on the board for students to describe as a class.
 The second step is for students to choose and describe a picture from a magazine, individually.

 For the first part, you will need an image with lots of different elements to describe.
 Your choice of image will be influenced by the vocabulary knowledge of your class.
-Here are some links to some suitable options:
+For intermediate or advanced students, we’ve created a Describing Pictures Generator, which displays photos from a variety of real-world scenes.
+For beginners, we advise using images with more basic vocabulary, such as these:

 City Scene (with names)